Skip to main content

 Filing a False Police Report: Elements of the Crime

-If you file a police report that turns out to be inaccurate or even completely false, it doesn't necessarily mean a crime has been committed.
+Someone filing a police report that turns out to be inaccurate or even completely false doesn't necessarily result in a criminal case.
 A person's memory may be unreliable, or they may have relied on false information when filing the report.
-But the bottom line is that the individual must have known the report was false when filing it in order to be charged with a crime.
-Thus, the elements of the crime are as follows:
+The issue will likely turn on whether they knew their statement was false when they made it.
+The elements of the crime usually include the following:

-1. The defendant filed a report with a peace officer (may include district attorneys, attorneys general, etc.); and
+1. The defendant filed a report with a peace officer (which may include district attorneys, attorneys general, etc.); and

-Depending on the jurisdiction and the details of the case, the prosecutor also may be required to prove that the defendant made the false statement with the intent to interfere with the criminal justice system.
+Depending on the jurisdiction and the details of the case, the prosecutor also may be required to prove that the defendant made the false statement with specific wrongful intent.
+This may be to interfere with the criminal justice system or to implicate another person.
 For instance, someone in a criminal gang files a false police report against a member of a rival gang in order to "take the heat off" one of their own.

 Charges and Penalties

-Most jurisdictions (California Penal Code Section 148.5, for example) charge an individual who knowingly files a false police report with a misdemeanor.
-Under California law, a conviction can land you in a county jail for up to six months, in addition to fines, possible probation, counseling, and/or community service.
-But judges have some discretion with sentencing and will likely consider such factors as the defendant's criminal history, a motive for making the false report, and the consequences of the report (i.e. an innocent person being taken into custody as a result).
+In most jurisdictions, an individual who knowingly files a false police report faces misdemeanor charges.
+For example, pursuant to California Penal Code Section 148.5, a false report crime can result in up to six months in county jail, in addition to fines and court costs.
+The court may also suspend jail time and set a term of probation.
+Conditions of probation can include counseling or community service.
+Judges have discretion with sentencing.
+They will likely consider such factors as the defendant's criminal record, any motive for making the false report, and the consequences of the report (e.g., whether an innocent person was arrested as a result).

-Also, the false report may be linked to other criminal activity, such as the intent to obstruct justice (hinder an investigation) or the commission of insurance fraud (falsely claiming something was stolen or damaged in order to collect on a claim).
+Yet, the false report may be linked to other criminal activity, such as obstruction of justice (hindering an investigation) or the commission of insurance fraud (falsely claiming something was stolen or damaged in order to collect on a claim).
 Filing a false report of terrorism (including reports of bomb threats) is charged as a serious felony under most state laws.
-Michigan law, for example, imposes a prison sentence of up to 20 years for such false reports.
-Federal code also addresses this (18 U.S.C.
-Section 35, but in a more general manner).
+In Michigan, for example, false reporting on terrorism can result in a prison sentence of up to 20 years.

 Civil Liability for False Police Reports

-Some jurisdictions don't require proof of such damages and will allow defamation per se claims to be filed by someone who was the target of a false police statement.
+Some jurisdictions don't require proof of such damages.
+They will allow defamation per se claims to be filed by someone who was the target of a false police statement.

 Can I Solve This on My Own or Do I Need an Attorney?